 There are 50 million orphaned or abandoned children in Africa, and in Kenya, as in all of Africa, children make up more than half the population.
 Many of these children are disillusioned and disenfranchised, yet they also carry great hope.
-Through residential and educational services, the Children and Youth Empowerment Centre helps children as young as two through young adulthood develop their potential so they can lead fulfilling lives and contribute to the well-being of their communities.
+Through residential and educational services, the Children and Youth Empowerment Centre helps children as young as six through young adulthood develop their potential so they can lead fulfilling lives and contribute to the well-being of their communities.

 The Children and Youth Empowerment Centre is collaborating with civic organizations, the private sector and universities to develop effective, sustainable models for the care and education of street-dwelling children so they can be healthy, productive members of their communities.